lukasz-staniszewski/ml-algorithms-scratch/README.md

 </div>

 <div align="center">
-  ENG: This repository contains popular Machine Learning algorithms made from scratch - only using NumPy library.
+  This repository contains popular Machine Learning algorithms made from scratch, only using NumPy.
 </div>

 ## Table of contents / Spis treści:
-#### I. <a href="https://github.com/lukasz-staniszewski/ml-algorithms-scratch/blob/main/newton-method-optimization/newton_optimization.ipynb"> NEWTON'S METHOD FOR FUNCTION MAXIMAZATION.</a>
+#### I. <a href="https://github.com/lukasz-staniszewski/ml-algorithms-scratch/blob/main/newton-method-optimization/newton_optimization.ipynb"> NEWTON'S METHOD FOR FUNCTION MAXIMAZATION</a>

 + For given objective functions Newton's method makes optimazation and finds maximum of function.

-#### II. <a href="https://github.com/lukasz-staniszewski/ml-algorithms-scratch/blob/main/evolution-algorithm/evolution_algorithm.ipynb"> EVOLUTIONARY ALGORITHM FOR FUNCTION OPTIMAZATION. </a>
+#### II. <a href="https://github.com/lukasz-staniszewski/ml-algorithms-scratch/blob/main/evolution-algorithm/evolution_algorithm.ipynb"> EVOLUTIONARY ALGORITHM FOR FUNCTION OPTIMAZATION </a>

 + Implementation of evolutionary algorithm without breeding with tournament selection and elite succession to find maximum and minimum of given functions.